envmirzac/OpenSourceLLM_StandaloneModule/README.md

 ```bash
 docker exec -it combinedproject-ollama-1 /bin/bash
 ```
 Then, run the Ollama specific command to pull your preferred LLM.
 For example, for "llama2 LLM", use `ollama run llama2`.
-For "mistral LLM", use `ollama run mistral`.
+For "tinyllama LLM", use the command `ollama run tinyllama`.

 5. Once the containers are running and the LLM is pulled from Ollama Library, open a web browser and navigate to `http://localhost:8501` to access the Streamlit UI.